Nuisance neighbours and social problems affect house values.

-The scourge of nuisance neighbours or harassment in the UK is something that no one wants to experience; unfortunately, there is little homeowners can do if the anti-social behaviour is blighting their neighbourhood.
-This type of conduct can give entire housing developments a bad reputation, and the resultant lack of demand inevitably leads to reduced house values.
+The scourge of nuisance neighbours or harassment in the UK is something that no one wants to experience; unfortunately, some tiny homeowners can do it if the anti-social behaviour is blighting their neighbourhood.
+This type of conduct can give entire housing developments a lousy reputation, and the resultant lack of demand inevitably leads to reduced house values.
 Examples of nuisance can involve dogs, children and even parking!

 The stark facts surrounding nuisance neighbours and UK house prices

-Leading analysts at Halifax have publicly stated that living next to nuisance neighbours has the potential to wipe up to £31,000 off the price of the average property in the UK with homeowners powerless to act.
+Leading analysts at Halifax have publicly stated that living next to nuisance neighbours can wipe up to £31,000 off the average property price in the UK, with homeowners powerless to act.

 If you live next to problem neighbours who like to play loud music, allow their aggressive dogs to roam free or regularly become aggressive or violent with other residents, you will be required to detail such problems in the Seller’s Property Information Form.
 If you fail to declare a particular issue with neighbours, you could find yourself accused of property fraud, and potential legal challenges to a house sale could ensue.
 Just having to report nuisance neighbours could affect the future sale value of your home.

 Of course, the vast majority of buyers will now perform their research into an area before arranging viewings, so legal disputes, illegal activity and notorious nuisance neighbours will be almost impossible to keep from buyers.
-Independent house valuations will also take these types of social problems into consideration – devaluing property values in neighbourhoods with significant issues.
+Independent house valuations will also consider these types of social problems – devaluing property values in neighbourhoods with significant issues.

 Is it possible to mitigate the effects of disappointing property valuations?

-A property valuation can only be as accurate as of the information available.
-As well as an inaccurate property valuation, the withholding of pertinent information may also persuade financial institutions to approve loans on the property – loans that would have otherwise been turned down.
+A property valuation can only be as accurate as the information available.
+As well as an inaccurate property valuation, withholding pertinent information may also persuade financial institutions to approve loans on the property.

-In some rare cases, it may be possible to take a vendor to court for compensation, but proving unlawful intent is ambiguous.
-There was a recent case where a buyer paid £180,000 for a house next to a known criminal with an ASBO.
-Claiming the home was only worth half that amount because of its nuisance neighbour, the buyer successfully argued his case in court.
+It may be possible to take a vendor to court for compensation in some rare cases, but proving unlawful intent is ambiguous.
+For example, one buyer paid £180,000 for a house next to a criminal with an ASBO and claimed the home was only worth half that amount because of its nuisance neighbour.
+The buyer successfully argued his case in court.
 So, in some rare cases, it may be possible to sell a home at a loss and sue the vendor for the difference – along with any associated costs.

 Buyers should check ‘how much houses in the UK have sold for through sites such as zoopla.co.uk, and it may also be worth conducting some anecdotal research on the Internet.
-Many anti-social behaviour complaints make the news and official court reports, and such cases could warn you of problem areas before it’s too late.
-For sellers, it is vital that they make full disclosure of nuisance neighbours and social issues; otherwise, a costly legal battle could result.
+In addition, many anti-social behaviour complaints make the news and official court reports, and such cases could warn you of problem areas before it’s too late.
+Finally, sellers must fully disclose nuisance neighbours and social issues; otherwise, a costly legal battle could result.

-Unfortunately, it seems that house prices in the UK inextricably link to crime rates, anti-social behaviour and nuisance neighbours.
-Due diligence, careful research and the help of property experts are therefore essential in protecting your financial interests – whether you are buying or selling a property in the UK.
+Unfortunately, house prices in the UK are inextricably linked to crime rates, anti-social behaviour and nuisance neighbours.
+Due diligence, careful research, and property experts’ help are essential in protecting your financial interests – whether you are buying or selling a property in the UK.

 Nuisance neighbours – what to do?